Atlantic Puffin

 Population threats

 The main causes of the Atlantic puffin population decline are due to increased predation by gulls and skuas, the introduction of rats, cats, dogs, and foxes onto some islands used for nesting, contamination by toxic residues, drowning in fishing nets, declining food supplies, hunting, and climate change.
 Since puffins spend winters on the open ocean, they are susceptible to human actions and catastrophes such as oil spills.
 Oiled plumage makes birds more vulnerable to temperature fluctuations and less buoyant in the water.
 Many birds die, and others, while attempting to remove the oil by preening, ingest and inhale toxins.
 Puffins have been also hunted by man since time immemorial.
 They were caught and eaten fresh, salted in brine, or smoked and dried.
 Their feathers were used in bedding and their eggs were eaten.
 Even at present, these beautiful birds are still caught and eaten in Iceland and the Faroe Islands.
 Changes in climate also affect populations of the Atlantic puffin.
-In Maine, shifting fish populations due to changes in sea temperature causes the lack of availability of the herring, which is the staple diet of the puffins in the area.
+In Maine, shifting fish populations due to changes in sea temperature cause the lack of availability of herring, which is the staple diet of the puffins in the area.
 As a result, some adult birds become emaciated and die and chicks die from starvation.

 Population number

 According to the IUCN Red List, the global population size of the Atlantic puffin is 12-14 million mature individuals.
 The European population consists of 4,770,000-5,780,000 pairs, which equates to 9,550,000-11,600,000 mature individuals.
-Currently, this species is classified as Vulnerable (VU) on the IUCN Red List and its numbers today are decreasing.
+Currently, this species is classified as Vulnerable (VU) on the IUCN Red List, and its numbers today are decreasing.

 Fun Facts for Kids